 Professor Blumm is one of the architects of the Law School’s acclaimed Environmental and Natural Resources Law Program.
-He has been teaching, writing, and practicing in the environmental and natural resources law field for thirty-five years.
-He came to the law school in 1978 after practicing with an environmental group and the U.S. Environmental Protection Agency in Washington, D.C., where he helped draft the EPA’s wetland protection regulations.
-Initially, he was a Natural Resources Law Fellow; he was appointed to the faculty the following year.
-Professor Blumm’s chief interests are in the restoration of the Pacific Northwest salmon runs, the preservation of the West’s public lands and waters, the management of natural resources by Indian tribes, the modern use of the public trust doctrine, and governmental authority to regulate private property for public purposes.
+He has been teaching, writing, and practicing in the environmental and natural resources law field for forty years.
+He came to the law school after practicing with an environmental group and the U.S. Environmental Protection Agency in Washington, D.C., where he helped draft the EPA’s first wetland protection regulations.
+Blumm’s chief interests are in the restoration of the Pacific Northwest salmon runs, the preservation of the West’s public lands and waters, the management of natural resources by Indian tribes, the modern use of the public trust doctrine, and governmental authority to regulate private property for public purposes.

 Blumm was visiting professor at the University of Melbourne in 1988, Fulbright Professor at the University of Athens in 1991, and visiting professor at the University of California-Berkeley in 2004.
-He has lectured on a variety of topics in Australia, Canada, and Brazil and has been a distinguished visitor at Florida State University, the University of Calgary, and Vermont Law School.
-He also also served as a board member of WaterWatch of Oregon and American Rivers Northwest.
-In 2005-07, Blumm was Chair of the American Association of Law School’s Natural Resources Law Section.
+He has lectured on a variety of topics as visiting professor in in law schools in Australia, Canada, Greece, and Brazil, and has been distinguished visitor at Florida State University, the University of Calgary, Vermont Law School, and several Australian law schools.
+In 2005-07, he was Chair of the American Association of Law School’s Natural Resources Law Section.

 - Public Lands and Resources Law

 - Natural Resources Law